Last Updated: October 6, 2024

 Other Ventures

-Doug once created a cereal called Flutie Flakes, with the proceeds going towards Autism charities.
+Doug created a cereal called Flutie Flakes, with the proceeds going towards autism charities.
 In 2018, Flutie announced that he was partnering with Spear Interactive to release a new football video game.
 Entitled "Doug Flutie's Maximum Football Game," the game was released in 2019.

 Personal Life

-Doug married his high school sweetheart, Laurie.
-The couple has had two children together over the years.
+Doug married his high school sweetheart, Laurie Fortier.
+The couple has welcomed daughter Alexa and son Doug Jr. together.

 Contracts

 In 1985, Flutie made his pro football debut with the New Jersey Generals, signing a three-year deal worth $3.1 million.
-After leaving the NFL for the CFL, Doug signed a very lucrative deal with BC Lions worth $350,000 per season- making him the highest player in CFL.
+After leaving the NFL for the CFL, Doug signed a very lucrative deal with the BC Lions worth $350,000 per season, making him the highest-paid player in the CFL.

 Real Estate